Rheology of Two-Dimensional Dilute Emulsions: Analytical Results in the Stokesian Limit

 where $l$ is the longest dimension of the droplet and $b$ is its shortest.
 As in the 3D case, we expect the steady-state value, $D_T^\infty$, to satisfy:

 where $g(\lambda)$ is a function to be determined.
 For our nearly circular droplet, we have:

 Thus in the limit of large surface tension ($\text{Ca} \to 0$), we find:

 Hence, $g(\lambda) = 1$.
-This is consistent with the asymptotic limit of Buckmaster and Flaherty’s solutions~\cite{buckmaster1973bursting} (see also ~\cite{toose1995boundary}).
+This result is coincides exactly with results from other works in the asymptotic limit $\text{Ca} \to 0$.
+In particular, it coincides with the work of Buckmaster and Flaherty~\cite{buckmaster1973bursting} for droplets ($\lambda > 0$) in purely extensional flow, as well as the work of Richardson~\cite{richardson1968two, richardson1973two} for bubbles ($\lambda = 0$) in simple shear.
+The work of Toose et. al.~\cite{toose1995boundary} provides numerical simulations of viscous cylinders in purely extensional flow, whose results are obey Eq.\eqref{eqn:Dt=Ca} asymptotically in the limit Ca $\to 0$.
 It will be noted that unlike in the 3D case, where $g^{3D}(\lambda) = (19\lambda + 16)/(16\lambda + 16)$, in the 2D case, the constant of proportionality is independent of the viscosity ratio, $\lambda$, between the inner and outer fluid.
-We emphasize that the range $1 < g^{3D}(\lambda) < 19/16 \approx 1.19$ represents a deviation of nearly 20\% across different viscosity ratios.
+This is due to the fact that whilst in the 3D case, the stress jump depends on $\lambda$, in the present 2D case, it does not.
+We emphasize that the range $1 \leq g^{3D}(\lambda) \leq 19/16 \approx 1.19$ represents a deviation of nearly 20\% across different viscosity ratios.
 This variation is appreciable, particularly in the context of developing numerical simulations and the comparison of 2D and 3D theories and computations.